Allergy Testing & Treatment in Poway, San Diego

 So why do we react this way, and why does this affect only certain people?
 To give a simple answer to a complex question, no two person’s defense systems are the same, and no single person’s defense system is perfect.
 It’s just a matter of being exposed to something in your environment that exposes a programming error in your defense system.
 When you change your environment, such as getting a new pet or moving to a new area or home, you may encounter something new that exposes your weaknesses.
 Treatment of allergies involves avoidance, medication and possible immunotherapy.
 But before that step commences, evaluation for common problems that mimic allergies or worsen them must be done.
 For instance, nasal passages are often narrowed by crooked bones or cartilage internally.
 Tonsils and adenoids, particularly in children, often swell to the point they narrow the nasal passages.
 Both of these problems will make you congested with a runny nose chronically, but are better treated with surgery rather than lifelong medication.
 Irritants in the air such as cigarette smoke create similar symptoms to allergies, but are not caused by an over activity of the body’s defense system.

 When the other reasonable causes of the problems have been evaluated, identifying the triggers for your allergies is the next step.
 Sometimes this is easy, i.e.- your new cat makes you feel sick when you are around her.
 Sometimes it’s not so easy- you go to the park and feel ill, where you are surrounded by a variety of trees, grasses, pollens, etc. Even more complicated are problems that are year round such as dusts and food allergies.
 When allergies are suspected, the reasonable next step is allergy testing.
 Allergy testing comes in a few different forms.
 Skin testing works great for inhalants such as pollens, trees, dusts, grasses, etc. A small puncture in the skin is used to introduce a portion of the item being tested, and if you are positive, a reaction in the skin is detected there and measured.
 Blood testing (RAST) works great for those unable to tolerate skin testing such as young children or people with severe reactions.
 Dietary trials can identify the non-obvious food allergies.
 Once you have an idea of what you are allergic to, avoidance is the best treatment.
 Unfortunately, this is not always practical-i.e. you can avoid or give away your cat, but you cannot avoid trees forever.
 Medications for allergies are plentiful and many are now available over the counter, but understanding how they can be used for your optimum benefit with minimum side effects is something you should discuss with your physician.
 In addition, certain medications are available only by prescription.
 If medications are not helping, the only way to “cure” allergies is to modify your body’s immune responses in a process called immunotherapy.
 This can be done by very carefully receiving doses of the allergen in gradually increasing amounts, usually in a series of injections through a physician’s office.
+For those who afraid of needles, Rancho ENT offers Allergy Drops, or No-Shot SLIT allergy treatment in San Diego.

 If you are interested in learning more about what’s troubling your nose, or suspect you have allergies, please contact our office.
+Please also contact us to learn more about No-Shot, SLIT allergy treatment in San Diego.